LoicKonan/5303-DB-Konan/Assignments/A08/README.md

 - Set N, where N is number of items being inserted, to:
   - 50000
   - 100000
-500000
+  - 500000
-1 Million
+  - 1 Million
-Possibly more depending on server specs
+  - Possibly more depending on server specs

-Then using a percentage of N to determine how many transactions of different types to run, you can tailor the load on the database (document store, key value store).
-For example you can increase or decrease specific transaction types for each experiment before moving onto the next transaction type:
+- Then using a percentage of N to determine how many transactions of different types to run, you can tailor the load on the database (document store, key value store).
+- For example you can increase or decrease specific transaction types for each experiment before moving onto the next transaction type:

-Run 1
+- Run 1
-Searches = .5 * N
+  - Searches = .5 * N
-Updates = 1.5 * N
+  - Updates = 1.5 * N
-Deletes = .25 * N
+  - Deletes = .25 * N
-Run 2
+- Run 2
-Searches = .75 * N
+  - Searches = .75 * N
-Updates = 1.5 * N
+  - Updates = 1.5 * N
-Deletes = .25 * N
+  - Deletes = .25 * N
-Run 3
+- Run 3
-Searches = 1 * N
+  - Searches = 1 * N
-Updates = 1.5 * N
+  - Updates = 1.5 * N
-Deletes = .25 * N
+  - Deletes = .25 * N
-Run N
+- Run N
-etc.
+  - etc.
 By organizing the amounts for each transaction type before hand, you can structure your experiments and save results much easier.

 However, this approach is feasible:

-Run X
+- Run X
-Searches = random(0.25 , 3.0) * N
+  - Searches = random(0.25 , 3.0) * N
-Updates = random(0.25 , 3.0) * N
+  - Updates = random(0.25 , 3.0)* N
-Deletes = random(0.25 , 0.75) * N
+  - Deletes = random(0.25 , 0.75) * N
-I'm sure your groups will come with good experiments.
-Just get creative.

 ### Files